-Rule Change: Open
+Rule Change: Completed

 AEMO’s rule change request states that:

-- The tools currently available to AEMO cannot effectively control frequency on an ongoing basis, and are increasingly resulting in power system outcomes that AEMO now regards as inconsistent with prudent industry practice
+- the tools currently available to AEMO cannot effectively control frequency on an ongoing basis, and are increasingly resulting in power system outcomes that AEMO now regards as inconsistent with prudent industry practice.

 On 19 December the Commission published a draft determination and draft rule - Mandatory primary frequency response.